h3nnn4n/Reverse-Engineering-the-GameBoy-Tetris/mem_locations.md

 --------------------------
 ### Game State

+ * 0xff9a: The Level Frame Delay for piece drops i.e. how fast a piece falls
+ * 0xff99: The remaining Frame Delay
  * 0xffe1: The screen state;
    * 0xff this seems to be the initial value, maybe it is just junk from my RAM
    * 0x24 a pre credits menu frame